-- Filling - Use the same double boiler to melt chocolate, turn off heat when completed melted.
-Cover and leave pan on burner while preparing filling.
+- Use the same double boiler to melt chocolate, turn off the heat when completed melted.
+Cover and leave the pan on burner while preparing filling.
 Chocolate should still be warm when adding to the filling.

 - Add to a large mixing cream cheese and ricotta cheese.
 Using an electric mixer, beat cheeses until light and fluffy and there are no longer visible lumps.
 Add coconut sugar and continue beating until incorporated, about 30 seconds.
 Add eggs, one at a time, and beat just until incorporated.
 Add yogurt and vanilla and beat until combined.
 Pour warm chocolate into mixture and mix until chocolate is well combined.